Skip to content

 #worm#botnet#coordination

-Two worms a year and a half apart proved a single UDP packet could saturate the global internet in under fifteen minutes.
+Code Red in 2001 and SQL Slammer in 2003 proved a single UDP packet worm could saturate the global internet in under fifteen minutes.

 #worm#history#internet-scale